 Sophie Smith

-This new programme will also be open to and inclusive of para-snowsport athletes with potential and will be supported and coached by Alastair Nasmyth (Snowsport Scotland Para Snowboard Coach).
+This new programme will also be open to and inclusive of para-snowsport athletes with potential, and will be supported and coached by Alastair Nasmyth (Snowsport Scotland Para Snowboard Coach).

-Ali Naysmith said This is a great opportunity for young para snowboarders to get access to quality training with their peers in the UK.
-With programs like this and our success in the Paralympics, the future looks bright for up and coming athletes.
+Ali Naysmith said ‘This is a great opportunity for young para snowboarders to get access to quality training with their peers in the UK.
+With programs like this and our success in the Paralympics, the future looks bright for up-and-coming athletes’.

-The proposed programme will aim to follow the below structure and timeline (insert calendars) and have both on snow and off snow activity and training.
+The proposed programme aims to follow the structure below with timelines (insert calendars), and have both on snow and off snow activity and training.

-If you are keen to get involved and would like more information, please do get in touch with us via parkandpipe@snowsportengland.org.uk.
+If you are keen to get involved and would like more information, please get in touch with us via email on parkandpipe@snowsportengland.org.uk.

-Snowsport England are also very excited to be relaunching the Snowsport England Park and Pipe Team!
-The selection policy and further information can be found here https://form.jotform.com/220681290507049
+Snowsport England are also very excited to be relaunching the Snowsport England Park and Pipe Team! (what does this mean?)The selection policy and further information can be found here (insert link to policy)